-Decentralized Komorebi Collective launches to back female and non-binary crypto founders – TechCrunch
+Decentralized Komorebi Collective launches to back female and nonbinary crypto founders – TechCrunch

 As decentralized currencies have taken off in recent months, there’s been renewed attention around DAOs, or Decentralized Autonomous Organizations, as a means of bringing together groups of investors who can deploy capital as a unit while voting collectively on those investments.
 In the spirit of blockchain, they aim to bring greater transparency to investment decision-making.

-A number of high-profile DAOs have launched in recent months as crypto mania came to a fervor.
-Komorebi Collective, launching today, is a new organization founded by women in the blockchain space that will be making investments exclusively in “exceptional female and non-binary crypto founders,” founding member Manasi Vora tells TechCrunch.
+A number of high-profile DAOs have launched in recent months as the fervor for crypto mania increased.
+Komorebi Collective, launching today, is a new organization founded by women in the blockchain space that will be making investments exclusively in “exceptional female and nonbinary crypto founders,” founding member Manasi Vora tells TechCrunch.

-The group is comprised of a number of core team members largely assembled from the crypto nonprofit she256 and organization Women in Blockchain, including Vora, Eva Wu, Kristie Huang, Medha Kothari, and Kinjal Shah who will collectively do most of the heavy-lifting behind finding and presenting investments to the group.
+The group is comprised of a number of core team members largely assembled from the crypto nonprofit she256 and the organization Women in Blockchain, including Vora, Eva Wu, Kristie Huang, Medha Kothari and Kinjal Shah, who will collectively do most of the heavy lifting behind finding and presenting investments to the group.
 Other hand-selected members who committed a minimum of $5,000 USD will likely have a lighter commitment.

-Each investment will be voted on by all the collective’s key signers, some 36 in total, the majority of which are female.
+Each investment will be voted on by all the collective’s key signers, some 36 in total, the majority of whom are female.

 “DAOs level the hierarchy of a venture fund by ensuring everyone is going to have a seat at the table,” says Shah, who is also an investor at crypto VC firm Blockchain Capital.
 “We are very careful in approaching the backers that are really mission-aligned.”